 Living where history, data, and art converge

-I’m a graphic designer and historian creating original information art and restoring vintage maps.
+I’m a graphic designer and historian creating original information art, restoring vintage maps, and working on commissioned projects.
 I love doing data deep-dives and crafting visually captivating stories that are uniquely suited to each subject.
 My goal is to create narratives that balance information with graphic clarity.

 My graphics have won numerous design awards and been featured in dozens of visual information design publications.
 I invest a considerable amount of time into researching and designing each original print, so I only release a few new pieces each year.
 I believe my commitment to each graphic will produce a timeless catalog of quality information art.